SierraKoda/GhostNeuralNetwork/README.md

 By Starting Or Continuing Usage You Acknowledge Having Read and Providing Agreement To Follow this EULA (End-User License Agreement)

-Rights Reserved 2020 Omnipuppy Intl.
-Sole, Portola, California, 96122, Omnipuppy International © 2020 GitHub, Inc.
+©Copyright EULA 2020 Omnipuppy International Sole, Torrance, California, US, Omnipuppy Intl.

 ::SETUP AND CONFIGURATION::